Discreet Abortion Pill Delivery, Anywhere

 Getting Started

-If you know where you'd like your medication delivered, you're ready to start.
+If you know where you want your medication delivered, you're ready to start.
 The process is simple:

-- Complete a short online consultation — about 15 minutes from your phone or computer
+- Fill out a short online consultation — about 15 minutes from your phone or computer

-- A licensed provider reviews your information — usually same day or next business day
+- A licensed provider reviews your info — usually same day or next business day

 - Your medication ships in discreet packaging — to the address you choose

-- 24/7 medical support — available by phone and text throughout the process
+- 24/7 clinical support — available by phone and text throughout the process

-Sliding scale pricing: $0 to $150 based on your ability to pay.
+Sliding scale: $0 to $145 based on what you can afford.
 No one is turned away.

 Medical Disclaimer

 This information is for educational purposes and does not constitute legal or medical advice.
+Medication abortion should be obtained through consultation with a licensed healthcare provider.
+Roxy Clinic does not guarantee any specific medication or regimen — your clinician will determine the appropriate medications and protocol based on your individual medical assessment.
 Every person's medical and legal situation is unique.
-Medication abortion should be obtained through consultation with a licensed healthcare provider.
 For legal questions, contact If/When/How Repro Legal Helpline at 844-868-2812.